Australia–Pakistan relations

 Bilateral relations exist between Australia and Pakistan.
 Former Pakistani President Pervez Musharraf having visited Australia in 2005, former Australian Prime Minister John Howard also visited Pakistan in 2005.
 In 2011, there were 30,000 Pakistani Australians.

 Overview

 The relations between the two countries have been friendly, with former Pakistani President Pervez Musharraf having visited Australia in 2005 and the then Prime Minister of Australia, John Howard, having visited Pakistan in 2005 as well, following the 2005 Kashmir earthquake which had targeted the northern areas of Pakistan.
 He also announced 500 new scholarships for Pakistani students to study in Australia.

-The two countries in the past have collaborated in talks and actions on joint ventures relating to agriculture, dairy, livestock and mining.
-Australia provides scholarships to Pakistani students every year to study at master's level in Australia.
 Over 500 scholarships have been given to Pakistani students for postgraduate studies in Australia.

 Pakistani Australians

 According to the Department of Immigration and Citizenship of the Government of Australia, the 2011 Australian census states that there were 30,221 Pakistan-born people in Australia, an increase of 77.8 per cent from the 2006 Census.
 The 2011 distribution by state and territory showed New South Wales had the largest number, with 13,382, followed by Victoria (9187), Western Australia (2521) and Queensland (2357).
 According to the Pakistan Embassy in Canberra, the number of Pakistanis in Australia is closer to 70,000 as the Department of Immigration and Citizenship does not include the children of Pakistanis who are born in Australia.